skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   Currently, 'triplet' and 'both' options are not added in our interfacing script.

   + 'singlet': Calculate singlet excited state in Casida formalism.

 \

+- **e_window** *(double)* - Default: *0.0*

+  Energy window for TD-DFTB.
+It increases the efficiency of NACME evaluation.
+The value indicates the energy range from the highest orbital among the related orbitals for excited states.
+  This option must be treated carefully.

+\